Thomas-Bezille/student_heroCorp/README.md

-# Hero Corp AT1 - CP2 : Réaliser une interface statique et adaptable
+# Hero Corp AT1 - CP2 : Create a static and adaptable interface

 The objective of this exercise is to create a static interface while respecting the semantics of HTML tags, as well as to create the responsive part using media queries.
 Two breakpoints were used, the first under 1024px and the second between 768px and 320px.